7 Summers: Release and reception

-Since its release "7 Summers" has grown to be a fan favorite track and is frequently cited as being one of Wallen's best songs.
+Since its release, "7 Summers" has grown to be a fan favorite track and is frequently cited as being one of Wallen's best songs.

 Short film

 On November 10, 2020, Wallen released an eight minute cinematic short film for the song directed by Justin Clough.
 Filmed in Nashville, the film features Wallen in his acting debut as a small town high school baseball star whose father pressures him to pursue a professional baseball career, while he fears that doing so might force him to leave behind his high school sweetheart.
 In the film, after failing to make the big leagues, Wallen returns to his hometown and discovers that his lost love has new life without him.
 The video was inspired by a period in Wallen's life in which he got injured playing baseball and struggled adjusting to community college, as well as by him reminiscing on old conversations with his high school girlfriend.
 The film received positive reviews, with reviewers praising Wallen's acting and its cinematic nature.

-The film also served to tease tease Dangerous: The Double Album, with him stating that the release date of the album could be found in the film.
+The film also served to tease Dangerous: The Double Album, with him stating that the release date of the album could be found in the film.
 Fans spotted the numbers 1, 8, and 21 in the film, hinting at a release of January 8, 2021, the ultimate release date of the album.